 C&A is committed to equal opportunities for all employees, regardless of age, gender, ethnic origin, religion, ideology, sexual orientation, or disability.
-We support fairness and transparency in our way of working, with our employees and suppliers, and through our Fairness Channel – the tool we use to identify and address any issues that arise.
+We support fairness and transparency in our way of working, with our employees and suppliers, and through our Fairness Channels – the tools we use to identify and address any issues that arise internally or with suppliers.

 Our stores clearly display the names of C&A contacts for concerns or questions.
 We deal with any concerns rapidly, working to find the best solutions for all parties.
-Overall, we received a very low number of complaints in 2015, and investigated and resolved each case appropriately.
+In 2017, the C&A Fairness Channels investigated four cases in total, and investigated and resolved each case.

-Doing business ethically has been central to our company since it was established over 175 years ago.
+Doing business ethically has been central to our company since it was established 177 years ago.
 In line with our values, we have a deeply rooted respect for others, a passion for serving our customers, and a keen appreciation for trust and responsibility.
-Today, as a global company, maintaining our high ethical standards is an important way of meeting our customers’ expectations – and our own.
-Our global Code of Ethics outlines how employees should behave, what a good working environment should be, and what good leadership looks like.
+Today, maintaining our high ethical standards is an important way of meeting our customers’ expectations – and our own.
+Our global Employee Code of Ethics outlines how employees should behave, what a good working environment should be, and what good leadership looks like.

 Respecting human rights

 C&A respects the human rights of everyone we work with.
 Our Supplier Code of Conduct and Employee Code of Ethics are guided by the latest best practice on human rights, including the UN Guiding Principles on Business and Human Rights.
 Additionally, we conducted a human rights gap assessment and are determining how our buying practices could affect human rights issues in our supply chain, and if needed, how to address any issues.